We raised $15M to build the world's fastest neocloud.Read

 OpenCodeOpenCode + General Compute

-Point OpenCode at General Compute's OpenAI-compatible API and run coding agents on purpose-built inference hardware.
-You can do the setup by hand or hand the prompts below to an agent.
+Add General Compute as a custom OpenAI-compatible provider, then drive coding agents — and multi-agent plan/build workflows — on purpose-built inference hardware.
+New accounts get $100 in free credit.
+Do the setup by hand or hand the prompts below to an agent.

 Step 1